-So let’s talk about the bottom of the food chain you know who is the analyst and what is the typical profile like?
-So analyst; analyst is someone basically whose main role is to kind of create financial models, do company valuations, comparable comps, relative valuations like Price to earnings ratio, PBV ratio etc, do some hardcore data punching.
-So something, like you know, creates a model from scratch, populate the historical, do some industry research, do some due diligence, create pitch books.
-So essentially analyst’s role is all about you know getting your hands dirty and someone who is basically is just a graduate let’s say in history or it may be financed is kind of eligible for this kind of a job.
+So let’s talk about the bottom of the food chain.
+Who is the analyst, and what is the typical profile?
+So analyst; the analyst is someone basically whose main role is to create financial models, do company valuations, comparable comps, relative valuations like Price to earnings ratioPrice To Earnings RatioThe price to earnings (PE) ratio measures the relative value of the corporate stocks, i.e., whether it is undervalued or overvalued.
+It is calculated as the proportion of the current price per share to the earnings per share. , PBV ratioPBV RatioPrice to Book Value Ratio or P/B Ratio helps to identify stock opportunities in Financial companies, especially banks, and is used with other valuation tools like PE Ratio, PCF, EV/EBITDA.
+Price to Book Value Ratio = Price Per Share / Book Value Per Share , etc., do some hardcore data punching.
+So something, as you know, creates a model from scratch, populate the historical, do some industry research, do some due diligence, create IB pitch books.
+So essentially, the analyst’s role is all about, you know, getting your hands dirty and someone who is is just a graduate, let’s say in history, or it may be financed is kind of eligible for this kind of a job.

 So let’s look at who are the Associates?
-So Associate’s primary role is basically they check the work of the analyst.
+So the Associate’s primary role is basically they check the work of the analyst.
 So they are one level up over and above the analyst.
 So that’s why they called as Associate.
-They write text for the presentations, they basically oversee the job of an analyst and they also sometimes interact with clients as well as you know the investment banks who are presenting the other side of the party or the client.
+They write a text for the presentations, they oversee the job of an analyst, and they also sometimes interact with clients as well as you know the investment banks who are presenting the other side of the party or the client.
 So they may interact.
 So a lot of dirty work needs to be also done here in terms of financial analysis when a person is an associate.
-So think of you know spending at least 4-5 years after you join an investment bank as an associate before you become someone called a Vice President.
+So think of you know, spending at least 4-5 years after you join an investment bank as an associate before you become someone called a Vice President.

 Investment Banking Front Office, Middle Office or Back Office